top of page

 Class C UniformsTactical and Mission-Focused Mobility

 Class C uniforms focus on mobility and specialized tasks — think tactical teams, K9 units, and physical operations.
-These uniforms ditch the military creases for an athletic, combat-ready fit made from ripstop or similar flame-resistant fabrics.
-Reinforced knees, bellowed pockets, and breathable materials help professionals stay agile and equipped during physically demanding situations.
+These uniforms help EMS personnel and managers feel prepared and capable during physically demanding situations, fostering confidence and readiness.

 Increasingly, departments are embracing Class C uniforms for daily wear because of their comfort and tactical edge.
 These outfits pair well with load-bearing vests, nylon web belts, and tactical boots — reflecting the evolving needs of modern first responders on the front lines.